 Overall the experience with Julie/Jeep tour were 2 of our absolute favorite wineries that we wouldn’t have found without her.

-Conclusion: You can definitely use Uber very easily in Napa and Yountville (we didn’t try Sonoma yet so not sure about that area).
+Conclusion: You can definitely use Uber in Napa Valley very easily and Yountville (we didn’t try Sonoma yet so not sure about that area).
 You must research where to go on your own and I would definitely set up some special tastings so you don’t blindly walk in and just sit at the bar.

 The experiences that Julie with the Jeep tour set up made every place extra special with a personal touch.
 You could tell she had used her connections to upgrade our experience with special tastings and the best person to show us around.